Zé Amaro

 José Amaro (born in Guimarães, 1 July 1973), known mostly by his artistic name, Zé Amaro, is a Portuguese singer.
-He is known as the "Portuguese Cowboy" for associating his image with this character and also for his most famous song Cowboy Apaixonado.
-The town of Ponte, in Guimarães, recognized him as a noble ambassador for his "work and support in socially relevant areas for the community, promoting the common good".
+The town of Ponte in Guimarães named him a "noble ambassador" for his "work and support in socially relevant areas for the community, promoting the common good".

 Career

-Zé Amaro is the well-known “Portuguese Cowboy” with a country style, a pioneer in Portugal and known for his interpretation of romantic, traditional and more popular songs.
-Over the years, he has won over a vast legion of fans in Portugal and beyond.
+Zé Amaro is called the "Portuguese Cowboy" and is known for his country music style, and his interpretation of romantic, traditional and more popular songs.